liebki/ollama-translator/README.md

 ```

 ## Usage
+0. Start ollama and download the model of choice
 1. Install the plugin in your Spigot Minecraft server's plugins directory.
 2. Configure the `options.yml` file according to your preferences.
 3. Restart/Reload the server to apply the changes.